ctschroeder/tutorials/Voyant.md

   * Put this link in your webpage/blog post/notes as documentation

 ### Step 12: Try it with another corpus
 * Go back up to Step 2.
-If you used the Lincoln sermons for this tutorial, then do the tutorial again using our test corpus.
-If you used the test corpus, try it with the Lincoln sermons.
+If you used the Lincoln sermons or one of Voyant's corpora for this tutorial, then do the tutorial again using our test corpus.
+If you used the test corpus, try it with the Lincoln sermons or one of Voyant's.
 * Is there a corpus of literature you are interested in?
   * How could you use Voyant to study your corpus?
   * What would you need to do to make it ready to import into Voyant?